-Whitby is experiencing significant growth and expects that it will require large investment spending within the 5-10 year time frame due to continued population growth.
-Approximately 34%, or \$48 million, of MNRI will be invested in the Target Date 5-10 Year Outcome, which will be needed primarily to fund projects related to growth.
+Almost \$14 million (about 42%) of MNRI will be invested in the Target Date 5-10 Year Outcome, which will be needed to fund various capital spending needs.
 Details of the allocation for this Outcome are in Table 7 below.
 Further detail about the Target Date 5-10 Year Outcome allocations can also be found in Appendix B.

 Amounts will be allocated to the Target Date 5-10 Year Outcomes to reflect the intended time horizon and risk profile for reserve accounts where near term liquidity is less relevant.
-The Target Date 5-10 Year Outcome has a 50% allocation to equities, which should help monies invested in this Outcome to achieve growth.
-As monies invested in this Outcome typically reflect reserves for future capital projects, growth in the value of investments is important to help offset the impact of inflation and pre-construction changes on project costs.
+The Target Date 5-10 Year Outcome has a 50% allocation to equities, which should help monies invested in this outcome to achieve growth.
+As monies invested in this Outcome typically reflect reserves for future capital projects, growth is the value of investments is important to help offset the impact of inflation and pre-construction changes on project costs.